chpolyzo/DataArchitectND/README.md

 # Data-Architect
-This is a repository containing all projects for the data architect Nanodegree at Udacity https://www.udacity.com/course/data-architect-nanodegree--nd038
+This is a repository keeping all projects for the data architect Nanodegree at Udacity https://www.udacity.com/course/data-architect-nanodegree--nd038

 In this program, we plan, design and implement enterprise data infrastructure solutions and create the blueprints for an organization’s data management system.